hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 He had read my BA thesis on [Amiga ASCII art](https://blog.glyphdrawing.club/amiga-ascii-art/) and wanted to point out something curious that I had missed.
 The character set used in AmigaOS is identical to the  <abbr title="Latin alphabet No. 1">ISO/IEC 8859-1</abbr> character encoding standard^[[ISO/IEC 8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1#History) is probably better known nowdays as Latin Alphabet No.1 or just Latin-1, and when Commodore adopted it, it was known as ECMA-94.], *except* for one character: the character at code point 0x7F.

 This observation might seem trivial, but I was intrigued.
 This character has always been somewhat of a mystery to me.
-Let me explain.
+Let me explain&hellip;

 ### Diagonals in Amiga ASCII Art

-The default font of Amiga, Topaz, is really good for making ASCII art in "outline" style because many of its characters "touch" the edges of the 8&times;16 pixel textmode cell.
+The default font of Amiga, Topaz, is really good for making ASCII art in "outline" style because many of its characters "touch" the edges of the 8&times;16 pixels-per-character cell.
 Slashes placed diagonally form a continuous slanting line, and rows of underscores form straight horizontal lines.
 Combined in a textmode grid, these characters can be assembled into an endless variety of shapes, forming the basis for the majority of Amiga ASCII art.
 The seamless connectivity of the glyphs, as a result of their systematic familiarity, is what makes the unique aesthetic of Amiga ASCII art:

 <pre class="amiga" onclick="this.classList.toggle('highlight')">